 Element/Purpose Operation Maximum Opportunity Annual Bonus To reward the achievement of annual performance targets Individuals will receive annual bonus awards based on the achievement of financial and/or non-financial targets.
-Threshold, target and maximum performance levels will be set, with pro-rata payments between the points based on relative achievement levels The maximum award for Directors as a percentag salary is as follows: Executive Chairman against the agreed targets.
-CEO 100% The financial KPIs will ensure that employees are aligned with shareholders' interests and the parameters that the Group will be assessed on by the market in the long-term.
+Threshold, target and maximum performance levels will be set, with pro-rata payments between the points based on relative achievement levels against the agreed targets.
+The maximum award for Executive Directors as a percentage of basic salary is as follows: Executive Chairman 75% CEO 100% The financial KPIs will ensure that employees are aligned with shareholders' interests and the parameters that the Group will be assessed on by the market in the long-term.
 The financial KPI targets will be set annually based on the budget and strategic plan process carried out in Q3/Q4 every year.
 Appropriate details of the specific targets will be included on a retrospective basis in the Remuneration and Nomination Committee Report each year.
-The Committee retains discretion to adjust any award to reflect the underlying financial position CFO The amount payable for performance is limited to the maximum award.
-Bonuses are paid in cash the Committee will keep review whether it would appropriate to require a any cash bonus to be into Glenveagh shares.
-50% of although under be portion of of the Group. ong Term Incentive To incentivise long-term performance and ensure alignment with the interests of Glenveagh shareholders.
+The amount payable for target performance is limited to 50% of the maximum award.
+Bonuses are paid in cash although the Committee will keep under review whether it would be appropriate to require a portion of any cash bonus to be invested in The Committee retains discretion to adjust any award to reflect the underlying financial position of the Group.
+Glenveagh shares.
+Long Term Incentive Plan (LTIP) To incentivise long-term performance and ensure alignment with the interests of Glenveagh shareholders.
 Senior executives are eligible to participate in the LTIP.
 The CFO is the only Executive Director who currently participates in the plan.
 The Executive Chairman and the CEO do not currently participate in the LTIP given their participation in the Founder Share Scheme (see page 85).
 The LTIP involves the grant of nil-cost options over ordinary shares to participants based on a percentage of their gross basic salary.
 LTIP awards vest subject to the satisfaction of performance conditions over a three-year period.
 The Committee selects the performance condition ahead of each grant taking into account Glenveagh's strategic priorities and business circumstances.
 A majority of the metrics chosen will be financial metrics.
 Full details of the chosen metrics and specific targets for recent awards and for awards to be granted in 2020 are set out on pages 83 and 84.
-The LTIP rules permit aw be granted up to 150% o salary, or 200% in except circumstances. f basic The vesting of any award is subject to Committee discretion that it is satisfied the Group's underlying performance has shown a sustained improvement in the period since date of grant.
+The vesting of any award is subject to Committee discretion that it is satisfied the Group's underlying performance has shown a sustained improvement in the period since date of grant.
 With effect from 2020, LTIP awards granted to Executive Directors are subject to a holding period of at least two years following the date of exercise of their options.
 Shares that are subject to a holding period post-exercise may be placed in a restricted share trust for the duration of the restricted period.
+The LTIP rules permit awards to be granted up to 150% of basic salary, or 200% in exceptional circumstances.

-Element/Purpose Operation Maximum Opportunity Retirement Benefits To attract and retain high calibre individuals as part The Group operates a defined contribution pension scheme for Executive Directors.
+EL L/D 0 W 1 0 1 1 Element/Purpose Operation Maximum Opportunity Retirement Benefits To attract and retain high calibre individuals as part The Group operates a defined contribution pension scheme for Executive Directors.
 Pension contributions are calculated on base salary only.
 For current Executive Directors, 15% of basic salary. of competitive package.
-Any new Executive Director appointed after the 2020 AGM will have their contribution rate set in line with the rate attributable to the majority of the wider workforce and the LTIP, the itions based on ey strategic priorities. on the business plan ons of performance nere relevant).
-The the 2020 bonus granted in 2020 are and the LTIP, ich permit the certain trigger events ent or vesting date:
+Any new Executive Director appointed after the 2020 AGM will have their contribution rate set in line with the rate attributable to the majority of the wider workforce